Stephen Amell Teases ‘Arrow’ & ‘Smallville’ Crossover Possibility

 — Cosmic Book News (@cosmicbooknews) November 25, 2018

-As those who watch Arrow know, the much anticipated “Elseworlds” Arrowverse crossover is just a few weeks from its debut.
-DC fans have lots to look forward as John Wesley Shipp – the original Flash from the 1990’s – will be putting on his Flash suit once more.
-This photo, however, can’t help but make fans wonder if Smallville characters will start popping up in the Arrowverse.
+As those who watch Arrow know, the much anticipated “Elseworlds” Arrowverse crossover is just a few weeks away from its debut.
+DC fans have lots to look forward as John Wesley Shipp – the original Flash from the 1990s – will be putting on his Flash suit once more.
+This photo, however, can’t help but make fans wonder whether Smallville characters will start popping up in the Arrowverse.

 The Arrowverse crossover this year will feature the casts of Arrow, Supergirl, and The Flash.
 The crossover will take place over three nights with The Flash airing on December 9, The Arrow on December 10, and Supergirl on December 11.